 This chapter of the Srimad Bhagavad Gita, has only 20 verses which teach devotees how to worship Bhagavan Krishna and meditate upon Him.
-Bhagavan Krishna explains to Arjuna about the things one could do in order to be dear to Him.
+Bhagavan Krishna explains to Arjuna about the things one could do in order to become dear to Him.
 However, He also says that no one is repulsive or dear to Him.
 It is left to the seeker to interpret this and follow the steps taught in this chapter and get closer to the Supreme Bhagavan Krishna.

 Bhagavan said: SBG 9:29